 The daily prayers, or Salat, are an integral part of a Muslim's life.
 They are one of the five pillars of Islam and represent an essential act of devotion to God (Allah).
 Five prayers are obligatory each day: Fajr (before dawn), Dhuhr (afternoon), Asr (late afternoon), Maghrib (at sunset), and Isha (night).
 These prayer times help maintain a continuous spiritual connection with God, strengthening faith and discipline.
 Fajr

-Prayer Times at London
+Prayer Times in London

 88